Average Salary of a Political Science Major

-As reported by the BLS in 2012, the industries that employed the most political scientists with degrees of all levels were the federal executive branch of government, scientific research and development services, management and technical consulting services, colleges and universities, business or labor organizations.
-The breakdown of the annual 2012 mean wage of these industries is as follows:
+As reported by the BLS in 2013, the industries that employed the most political scientists with degrees of all levels were the federal executive branch of government, scientific research and development services, management and technical consulting services, colleges and universities and the local government.
+The breakdown of the annual 2013 mean wage for political scientists in these industries is as follows:

 Geographic Concentration of Employed Political Scientists

 The BLS delineates the states and cities with the most political science workers using statistical data and includes the 2013 annual mean wage for each location.

 Salary Info: States with the Most Political Science Workers